meowwtama/tp/docs/DeveloperGuide.md

 #### MSS:

 1. Library user provides the following details:
-    * Name
+    * Name.
-    * Phone number
+    * Phone number.
-    * Email
+    * Email.
-    * Address
+    * Address.
-    * Optionally, additional tags
+    * Optionally, additional tags.
 2. Library manager enters the provided information.
-3. MyBookshelf adds the library user to the Contact List.
+3. MyBookshelf adds the library user to the contact list.
 4. MyBookshelf notifies library manager that the library user has been successfully added.

 ***Use case ends***

 #### Extensions:
 * 2a.
-MyBookshelf detects an error in the entered information.
+MyBookshelf detects an error in the information entered.
     * 2a1.
 MyBookshelf requests for the valid information.
     * 2a2.
 Library manager requests information from user.
     * 2a3.
 Library manager enters new information.